riverslideRepo/snake_game/README.md

 # snake_game
 A snake game like nokia phone snake game.

-Works only on PC or Laptop.
-Not for touch devices as of now.
+It works for both computer and touch devices.
 <h1>Only the engine</h1>